-Bad debt is a chronic issue for hospitals, with the vast majority of facilities expecting to recover less than one-fifth of what patients owe.
-This trend has proliferated with the adoption of high-deductible health plans, which leaves a greater portion of the financial burden on patients rather than payors.
-When patients can’t repay hospital bills due to high deductibles or lack of insurance, it leads to unrecoverable funds – or “bad debt.”
+This trend has grown with the adoption of high-deductible health plans, which leaves a greater portion of the financial burden on patients rather than payors.
+When patients can’t repay hospital bills due to high deductibles or lack of insurance, it leads to unrecoverable funds – or bad debt.

 Prior to Dec.
 15, 2018, hospitals could report bad debt as the difference between what was billed to patients and the amount patients actually paid, regardless of whether the hospital ever anticipated receiving the full amount.
 Under the new standard, hospitals are only able to report bad debt when extenuating circumstances – such as unemployment or bankruptcy – prevent patients from paying an issued medical bill.

 This new standard could impact how hospitals report community benefits spending to the IRS.
 Many hospitals include bad debt as part of charity care spending and payment shortfalls from Medicare and Medicaid.
-The changes could also shift how non-profit hospitals justify their tax-exempt status, as bad debt is a significant indicator of not-for-profit status.
-Currently, there are nearly 3,400 active nonprofit hospitals in the U.S. according to Definitive Healthcare's Hospitals & IDNs database – about 47 percent of all active hospitals.
+The changes could also shift how non-profit hospitals justify their tax-exempt status, as bad debt is an indicator of not-for-profit status.

-2. Growing population of uninsured patients is leading to more bad debt
+2. Increase in uninsured patients leads to more bad debt

-According to a 2017 poll from Amino, 37 percent of Americans say they would go into debt if faced with a medical bill of $100 or more.
-This number goes up for women: 44 percent say they couldn’t afford a bill of over $100 compared with 27 percent of men.
+In a 2017 poll from Amino, 37 percent of Americans said they would go into debt if faced with a medical bill of $100 or more.
+This number goes up for women: 44 percent said they couldn’t afford a bill of over $100 compared with 27 percent of men.
 Less than a quarter of Americans said they could cover an unexpected medical bill of $2,000 or more.

-3. One-third of hospitals carry over $10M in bad debt
+3. One-third of hospitals report over $10M in bad debt

 Sage Growth Partners released the results of a survey of 100 hospital executives in June 2018.
-Sage reported that 36 percent of executives said their health systems faced more than $10 million in bad debts, with 6 percent reporting bad debt of over $50 million.
+About 36 percent of responding executives said their health systems faced more than $10 million in bad debt, with 6 percent reporting bad debt of over $50 million.
 Only half of these executives indicated their hospitals could recover more than 10 percent of what they’re owed, with 9 percent estimating they could recover more than 20 percent.

-Of the respondents, 59 percent cited insurance reform – and the associated increase in copays and deductions – as the primary cause of bad debt growth.
+Of the respondents, 59 percent cited insurance reform as the primary cause of bad debt growth.
+This includes the associated increase in copays and deductions.
 Only 17 percent of the hospital executives surveyed ascribed blame to patient delinquency.

-Top 5 hospitals with the most bad debt:
+Top 5 hospitals reporting the greatest bad debt:

-Fig 1 Data from Definitive Healthcare’s hospitals & IDNs database, which features financial, clinical, and quality intelligence on hospitals and health systems.
-Bad debt data is from the January 2019 Medicare Cost Report.
+Fig 1 Data from Definitive Healthcare’s Hospitals & IDNs database.
+Bad debt data is from the January 2020 Medicare Cost Report from calendar year 2019.

 4. Over 20 percent of hospitals do not have a bad debt recovery process